Soyuyu/mfweb/README.markdown

 changes to the core files themselves.
 To build the web site use the command `rake`, this will build the website into `target/build`.
 You can use `rake server` to start a web server on this output directory.
-The sample files include two examples for simple and flexible articles.
+The sample files include examples for simple articles, flexible articles, and infodecks.
 The articles describe how to write articles using the toolchain and are examples you can start with.

 You can (and should) make a new repository for that folder which will